What precisely is corporate culture? Simply put, it’s the values, norms, and behaviors of an organization.

 Twenty-first-century companies are presented with the following challenges:

-How Companies Can Respond:
+How Companies Can Respond

-- Communication within the company is transparent.
+- Ensuring that communication within the company is as transparent as possible.

 - Handling conflict and mistakes

-- Communicative behaviours
+- Communicative behaviors

 - Appreciation of commitment and performance